Getting Ready to Sell

 Freshen the Paint and Landscaping

 The first thing potential buyers will notice when viewing a home is the landscaping.
 You only get one chance to make a first impression, and if the yard is in shambles or there are human-sized weeds sprouting from every corner, it can be a deal breaker.
 Investing in landscaping upgrades will add to a property’s curb appeal and can help land a higher selling price.
 At minimum, be sure front and rear yards are free of weeds, overgrown plants and trees are trimmed, and dead vegetation is removed.

 Painting is a relatively easy and inexpensive fix, but it can really make a difference in how a home presents.
 Before listing, consider refreshing both the exterior and interior paint.
 Be sure to use neutral colors when repainting a house that’s about to go on the market.
 Bold colors can be off-putting or distracting to potential buyers.
 Using neutral colors like white, cream, beige, or light gray, will help potential buyers see the property, not the paint.

 Clear the Clutter

 Clear your kitchen and bath counters of just about everything.
 Clean your closets by packing up little-used items like out-of-season clothes.
-Install closet organizers to maximize space.
 Pack up family photos, knickknacks, and wall hangings to depersonalize your home.
 Store the items you’ve packed offsite or in boxes neatly arranged in your garage or storage shed.

 You’ll also want to get rid of any unnecessary furniture or decor that makes your space feel crowded.
 Taking a minimalist approach to furniture and decor will have the most positive impact on potential buyers.